pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ### An introduction to indexing services

-By Andrea Kosavic
+> Section contributed by Andrea Kosavic

 Indexing services ensure that scholarly content is discoverable and accessible to the broadest possible audience.
 It is strategic for a journal’s content to be visible where researchers in the field are conducting their research, and this is achievable by targeting indexes favoured by scholars in a given area of study.
-This includes any number of open and commercial indexing services, and universal indexes like [Google Scholar](https://scholar.google.com).
+This includes any number of open and commercial indexing services and universal indexes like [Google Scholar](https://scholar.google.com).

 Indexes can broadly be categorized as commercial and open.
 Both have their advantages and disadvantages and are explored in further detail in the sections that follow.

 Those seeking maximum exposure for journals are advised to pursue inclusion in as many indexes as is appropriate and possible.
 It is prudent to bear in mind the significant [documented advantages of publishing in an open access format in terms of usage and impact](http://sparceurope.org/what-we-do/open-access/sparc-europe-open-access-resources/open-access-citation-advantage-service-oaca/oaca-list/).
 These advantages are magnified by indexing with open indexes.

 It is strategic to target indexes for your journal that address the needs of the scholarly community engaging with your publication.
 These vary from one discipline to the next.
 Journal editors are advised to consult [Ulrichs Web Global Serials Directory](https://ulrichsweb.serialssolutions.com/), a commercial service for which institutional libraries may have a subscription.
-A common strategy is to look up comparator journals in one’s subject area within Ulrichs and explore their abstracting & indexing affiliations.
+A common strategy is to look up related journals in your subject area within Ulrichs and explore their abstracting & indexing affiliations.
 This figure shows a tab that be expanded within a respective journal’s description page within Ulrichs.

 ![Ulrichs](assets/chapter1/ulrichs.png)
 _A screenshot from Ulrichs Web Global Serials Directory_